 Jay Baykal was the second man to file for an order of protection against Carole.
 He didn't go missing, but he did fear for his life and with good reason if what he says is true (emphasis added):

 Another interesting piece of information to surface in recent years is the confession of a supposed witness to the signing of Jack Lewis' will and power of attorney.
 In an exchange that took place through emails, the witness claims to have never seen Mr. Lewis sign either document, but said he did because she claimed to have feared retaliation from Carole.
-The witness willingly committed perjury in court out of supposed fear.

 With all the evidence publicly available, we can see a rather unsettling picture being painted of the CEO of Big Cat Rescue.